melkypie/resource-packs/README.md

 ![icon](https://i.imgur.com/RMojeoS.png)

-An improved version of Runelite's 2005 interface.
+An overhauled version of RuneLite’s 2005 interface, designed to recreate the original 2005 look and feel as closely as possible within OSRS limits.
+Due to limitations within the Resource Packs plugin, you need to follow the steps below to make everything work correctly.

 ## Interface
 ![2005 Interface](https://i.imgur.com/JGAhosa.png)

-## Setup
+## Required Steps
 1. Enable the `Interface Styles` plugin in Runelite and set the `Gameframe` option to `2005`.

 ![InterfaceStyleSetting](https://i.imgur.com/3WkD8JT.png)